jhui/jhui.github.io/_posts/2017-03-18-Deep-learning-tutorial.markdown

 print(f"testing: loss (compare with sample)={loss_sample:.4}")
 ```

-We plot the predicted values with the true values.
-(The values derived from our Oracle model.)
-For the first plot, we temporarily downsize the network to 2 hidden layers.
-In the plot, we fix the years of education to 22 and plot how the number of dates varied with income.
+We plot the predicted values over the true values.
+The values derived from our Oracle model.
+For the first plot, we temporarily downsize the network to 2 hidden layers and fix the years of education to 22.
+It plots the number of dates with respect to income.
 The orange dots are our predictions.
-The blue dots are from the Oracle model adding some noise.
+The blue dots are from the Oracle model after adding some random noise.
 The data match pretty well with each other.

 <div class="imgcap">
 <img src="/assets/dl/fc_2l.png" style="border:none;width:60%">